-Repeating and substituting courses (BSc Urban and Regional Planning) A candidate for the BSc Urban and Regional Planning who fails any course(s) may repeat such course(s) or with special permission of the Senate substitute another course(s) for the course(s) that the student has failed.
+6) Repeating and substituting courses (BSc Urban and Regional Planning) A candidate for the BSc Urban and Regional Planning who fails any course(s) may repeat such course(s) or with special permission of the Senate substitute another course(s) for the course(s) that the student has failed.

-2.2.3.2 Bachelor of Engineering Science (Biomedical Engineering) and Bachelor of Engineering Science in the field of Game Design
+2.2.3.2 Bachelor of Engineering Science (Biomedical Engineering) and Bachelor of Engineering Science in the field of Digital Arts

-- 1) A student shall not be admitted to the second year of study unless s/he has obtained credit in all the courses prescribed for the first year of study and has satisfied all the other requirements prescribed by or determined in terms of these rules: Provided that a student who has not obtained credit for all the qualifying courses prescribed for the first year, or who has not satisfied all the other requirements prescribed by or determined in terms of these rules may be permitted by the Senate to include in her/his curriculum in addition to the courses being repeated one or more of the courses prescribed for the second - 2) Except where otherwise permitted in terms of these rules, a student shall not be admitted to the third year of study unless s/he has obtained credit in all the qualifying courses prescribed for the first two years of study and has satisfied all the other requirements prescribed by or determined in terms of these rules:
+- 1) A student shall not be admitted to the second year of study unless s/he has obtained credit in all the courses prescribed for the first year of study and has satisfied all the other requirements prescribed by or determined in terms of these rules: Provided that a student who has not obtained credit for all the qualifying courses prescribed for the first year, or who has not satisfied all the other requirements prescribed by or determined in terms of these rules may be permitted by the Senate to include in her/his curriculum in addition to the courses being repeated one or more of the courses prescribed for the second year, provided that the total number of credits prescribed for the year of study is not exceeded and is not restricted in terms of Rule G5.1, G6.2, G7.3 and 2.3. - 2) Except where otherwise permitted in terms of these rules, a student shall not be admitted to the third year of study unless s/he has obtained credit in all the qualifying courses prescribed for the first two years of study and has satisfied all the other requirements prescribed by or determined in terms of these rules: